mosra/magnum-examples/CONTRIBUTING.md

 *   Best way to contribute is by using GitHub [pull requests](https://github.com/mosra/magnum-examples/pulls) -- fork the repository and make pull request from feature branch.
 You can also send patches via e-mail or contact me any other way.
-*   All your code will be released under license of the project (see [COPYING](COPYING) file for details), so make sure you and your collaborators (or employers) have no problems with it.
+*   All your code will be released under license of the project, so make sure you and your collaborators (or employers) have no problems with it.
+While Magnum itself and its documentation are licensed under MIT/Expat license, all example code is put into public domain (or UNLICENSE), see the [COPYING](COPYING) file for details.
 If you create new files, don't forget to add license header (verbatim copied from other files) and don't forget to add yourself to license header of files you added or significantly modified, for example:

         /*
             This file is part of Magnum.

+            Original authors — credit is appreciated but not required:

-            Copyright © 2010, 2011, 2012, 2013, 2014, 2015, 2016
+                2010, 2011, 2012, 2013, 2014, 2015, 2016 —
                     Vladimír Vondruš <mosra@centrum.cz>
-            Copyright © YEAR YOUR_NAME <your@mail.com>
+                YEAR — YOUR_NAME <your@mail.com>

-            Permission is hereby granted, free of charge, to any person obtaining a ...
+            This is free and unencumbered software released into the public domain.
+            ...

 Contact